 Light Grey Art Lab is a community oriented arts organization dedicated to bringing practicing artists together to exhibit, collaborate, learn and share.

-We invite artists to apply for a spot in our 2019 residency program.
+We invite artists to apply for a spot in our 2020 creative residency program.
 Join a small team of exceptional creators and academics on a journey of discovery, collaboration and inspiration to one of the most incredible and fragile landscapes in the world.
 Dipping into the Arctic Circle, Iceland's landscape is a paradoxically gorgeous mixture of fire and ice, home to fragile (but hardy) varieties of lichen, bird-life, and glaciers.
-We welcome artists from all over the world to apply for this residency and are looking forward to the diverse backgrounds and perspectives we'll share abroad.
+We are looking forward to the diverse backgrounds and perspectives we'll share abroad.

-Our upcoming 6 day / 5 night residency program will take place during the summer season in 2019 where we will be hosting our incredible groups of creatives.
-We will be sharing a traditional Icelandic space together as the home-base of our exploratory journey, where we will wander the Icelandic landscape together, create work out in the field, experience nature at it's most primal, and participate in creative lectures and workshops led by our artists-in-residence in the evenings.
+Our upcoming 6 day / 5 night residency program will take place during the summer season in 2020 where we will be sharing a traditional Icelandic space together as the home-base of our exploratory journey.
+We will wander the Icelandic landscape together, create work out in the field, experience nature at it's most primal, and participate in creative lectures and workshops led by our artists-in-residence in the evenings.

 THE TEAM EXPERIENCE:

 In the past, we have had the pleasure of hosting artists from the fields of academia, illustration, animation, visual development, video game development, publishing, product design, textile art, art direction, comics, and photography, among others.
 Artists-in-residence have joined us from many places around the United States, Canada, Germany, Italy, France, Australia, Austria, and beyond.
-We welcome new perspectives and look forward to reviewing this year's applications.
+We look forward to reviewing this year's applications.

-Light Grey Art Lab team members, Lindsay Nohl and Jenny Wells will be joining us for the 2019 program to help guide artists-in-residence on their wild arctic journey.
+Light Grey Art Lab team members, Lindsay Nohl and Jenny Wells will be heading up the 2020 programs to help guide artists-in-residence on their wild arctic journey.

 Check out their team profiles and those of past artists-in-residence here!